google/codeu_coding_assessment_2017/README.md

 CODEU is a program created by Google to develop the skills of future software engineers.
 This project is not an offical Google Product.
-This project allows students to express their coding skills before entering CodeU.
+This project allows students to demonstrate their coding skills before entering CodeU.

 ## What is JSON-lite?